beakerbrowser/beaker-browser.gitbook.io/getting-started-with-beaker.md

 {% page-ref page="advanced/forking-hyperdrives.md" %}

-The [Beaker.dev Developer's Portal](https://beaker.dev) has a directory of useful resources for getting into code:
+The [Beaker Developer Portal](https://beaker.dev) has a directory of useful resources for getting into code:

 * [Templates](https://beaker.dev/#templates).
 Pre-made hyperdrives you can copy.
 * [Tutorials](https://beaker.dev/#docs).
 More developer-focused guides to teach you about building on Beaker.